 - Appeals in the General Court and the Court of Justice of the European Union (CJEU), the UK Competition Appeal Tribunal (CAT), and at appellate level in the Court of Appeal and the Supreme Court

 - Criminal prosecutions for the cartel offence

-- Specialist expertise in various regulated sectors, including telecommunications (for more information please visit our dedicated Telecommunicationspage), energy, transport and financial services
+- Specialist expertise in various regulated sectors, including telecommunications, energy, transport and financial services

 - Anti-dumping and other EU trade law issues.